So, you’re ready to start your journey as a small business owner and share your passion with the world.

 - Family life

 She lays it all on the line, proving her devotion to her craft.

 Taken together, it’s easy to see that Lauren’s personal and professional brands, while created with a different tone, are cut from the same cloth.
 She knows that by developing a personal brand and building a professional brand, she can use both to showcase her passion, talent, and success.

-- Check out our blog post on personal and professional branding.
+- Check out our blog post on professional branding for salons and spas.